 The RC Frame design results will be re-calculated, showing that all deck utilisation values are now less than 1.0.
-The piers still show high utilisation values though.
+The piers still show high utilisation values though, with one still exceeding 1.0.

 Modifying the reinforcement in the piers